 Students are introduced to the materials and skills that will assist them with the development of the formative abilities necessary to deliver effective instruction in (K-12) technology education programs.

-Prerequisite: TECH 200 and TECH 202; 12 credits of TECH must be completed with a minimum G.P.A. of 2.75; and a minimum cumulative G.P.A. of 2.75.
+Prerequisite: TECH 200 and TECH 202 or TECH 202W; 12 credits of TECH must be completed with a minimum G.P.A. of 2.75; and a minimum cumulative G.P.A. of 2.75.

 Offered: Annually.